AxisCommunications/docker-acap/README.md

 This certificate needs to be present in the dockerdwrapper package folder on the Axis device and be named `server-cert.pem`.
-The full path of the file should be `/usr/local/packages/dockerdwrapper/server-cert.pem`.
-The cert_manager.cgi can be use to achieve this from your host machine as follows.
+The full path of the file should be `/usr/local/packages/dockerdwrapper/localdata/server-cert.pem`.
+The cert_manager.cgi can be used to achieve this from your host machine as follows.

 ```sh
 curl --anyauth --user $DEVICE_USER:$DEVICE_PASSWORD -F file=@server-cert.pem -X POST "http://$DEVICE_IP/local/dockerdwrapper/cert_manager.cgi?file_name=server-cert.pem"